NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 What We Like

-• Results available in 3 to 5 business days; no long waits
+• Results emailed 3 to 5 business days after receipt

 What We Don’t Like

-The First Alert RD 1 home radon test kit is one of the easiest-to-use options available.
-Open the sealed activated charcoal packet, place it in the lowest livable area of the home, and leave it.
+The First Alert RD1 home radon test kit is a simple and effective way to detect dangerous radon gas in your home.
+It essentially functions as a disposable radon detector that you allow to sit for a few days and then send away for results.
+To use, simply open the sealed activated charcoal packet, place it in the lowest livable area of your home, and leave it.
 After 2 to 4 days, seal it up and send it to the lab.
-Within 72 hours of lab receipt, the results are emailed directly to you.
+Within 3 to 5 days of lab receipt, you’ll receive the results by email.

 Get the First Alert radon test kit at Amazon, Lowe’s, or First Alert.